 Tibet also opens both international and domestic airlines.
 You can take the regular direct domestic flights from Chengdu (2hours' flying time),Beijing (6hrs),Shanghai (8hrs),Chongqing (2hrs), Xi’an (3hrs),Guangzhou (5hrs) and Kunming (4hrs)to Tibet.
 The international route is from Kathmandu 2hours flying (capital of Nepal).
 Gongga Airport Tibet is at the Gongga County in the south of Lhasa 100 kilometers away.
 It takes around 2 hours’ driving from Lhasa.
 The airport bus costs 20yuan per person; taxi rental is about 200yuan per car.

 Taking a train to Tibet is one of the cheapest way to go to Tibet.
-Currently, there are trains from Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Lanzhou and Xining (Check schedules of all trains to Tibet).
+Currently, there are trains from Beijing, Shanghai, Guangzhou, Chengdu, Chongqing, Lanzhou and Xining (Read more on Tibet train from Beijing, Shanghai, Guangzhou and Chengdu).
 The journey all the way from Beijing takes less than 48 hours, costing around 389 yuan in the cheapest hard seat class and 1262 yuan for a soft sleeper.
 That is very cheap compared to a flight, which costs around 300 yuan.
 Note: It is hard to purchase train tickets to tibet in peak season from May to October as the demand is huge.
 China Highlights takes care of booking of tibet train tibet for travelers who travel with us.

 Although trains to Tibet are relatively new and luxurious compared to those running on other routes in China, they are not for the faint-hearted.
 They do not have western-style toilets and bunks are relatively cramped.
 In addition, the train journey passes the Tanggula Mountain Pass, which is around 5000 meters above sea level.
 Most travelers feel altitude sickness at that point.